+Cash used in operating activities during the year ended January 31, 2021 was \$42.7 million primarily driven by our net loss of \$266.9 million, which was partially offset by non-cash charges of \$149.3 million for stock-based compensation, \$49.1 million for the amortization of our debt discount and issuance costs, \$14.2 million for depreciation and amortization and \$10.4 million for lease-related non-cash charges.
+In addition, our accrued and other liabilities increased \$41.6 million, primarily from commissions, bonuses and related payroll taxes accrued as of January 31, 2021.
+The overall growth of our sales and our expanding customer base led to an increase in deferred revenue by \$48.2 million, offset by an increase in accounts receivable of \$47.6 million and an increase of \$41.6 million in deferred commissions.

 Cash used in operating activities during the year ended January 31, 2020 was \$29.5 million primarily driven by our net loss of \$175.5 million and was partially offset by non-cash charges of \$75.8 million for stock-based compensation, \$14.8 million for the amortization of our debt discount and issuance costs, \$14.5 million for the loss on early extinguishment of debt, \$12.8 million for depreciation and amortization and \$8.8 million for lease-related non-cash charges.
 In addition, we increased our deferred revenue by \$53.1 million, partially offset by a decrease in accounts receivable of \$12.7 million, reflecting the overall growth of our sales and our expanding customer base.
-In addition, our accrued liabilities increased \$20.4 million, primarily from commissions and bonuses accrued as of January 31, 2020.
+Additionally, our accrued liabilities increased \$20.4 million, primarily from commissions and bonuses accrued as of January 31, 2020.
 Partially offsetting these benefits to our operating cash flow were an increase of \$28.4 million in deferred commissions, non-cash benefits of \$3.3 million from the non-recurring tax benefit associated with the acquisition of Realm intangible assets, a non-cash benefit of \$4.1 million associated with the discount on our short-term investments and a reduction of our prepaid expenses of \$3.8 million.

-Cash used in operating activities during the year ended January 31, 2019 was \$42.0 million primarily driven by our net loss of \$99.0 million and was partially offset by non-cash charges of \$37.4 million for stock-based compensation, \$7.4 million for the amortization of our debt discount and issuance costs and \$5.8 million for depreciation and amortization.
-In addition, our deferred revenue increased \$36.7 million resulting from the overall growth of our sales and our expanding customer base and our accrued liabilities increased \$13.6 million primarily related to commissions and bonuses not yet paid.
-The change in deferred revenue and accrued liabilities was partially offset by an increase of \$16.1 million in deferred commissions and \$19.4 million in accounts receivable, as a result of the overall increase in revenue and deferred revenue, as well as an increase of \$5.4 million in prepaid expenses and other current assets.
-We also benefited from a non-recurring, non-cash adjustment to our provision for income taxes associated with the acquisition of mLab intangible assets, which reduced our deferred tax asset and the related valuation allowance.